 The following certificates are also offered.

-This program prepares students for employment in physicians' offices, hospital administrative offices, clinics, medical departments of industry and government and wherever basic office and clinical skills are required.
-Graduates are eligible to sit for certification examinations given by the American Association of Medical Assistants to become a Certified Medical Assistant, the American Medical Technologists to earn a Registered Medical Assistant Certification, and the National Health Care Association for Certified Medical Assistants and/or Medical Administrative Assistants.
+This accredited program prepares you for employment in physicians' offices, hospital administrative offices, clinics, medical departments of industry and government, and wherever basic office and clinical skills are required.
+Upon graduation, you will be eligible to sit for certification examinations given by the American Association of Medical Assistants to become a certified medical assistant, the American Medical Technologists to earn a registered medical assistant certification and the National Health Care Association for certified medical assistants and/or medical administrative assistants.

 Commission on Accreditation of Allied Health Education Programs